Como–Brunate funicular: Route

 The lower station is situated adjacent to the Lake Como quayside to the north-east of Como city centre.
 It is some 400 m north of the Como Lago railway station served by Trenord train services to Milan and 1.4 km east of the Como San Giovanni railway station on the main Zurich to Milan railway.

 The line is 1084 m long, of which the lower 130 m are in tunnel.
 The remainder of the line is at or above ground level, with extensive views over the lake and city.
 There are two intermediate stops, served on request.

 The upper station is situated in the centre of Brunate, with entrances and exits at both upper and lower levels.
 At the upper level, a piazza separates the station from the machine room, which has a gallery allowing public viewing of the haulage machinery.
 The surrounding area has vistas over Como and the lake, and is the starting point of many trails into the surrounding hills.
+Expect to wait 15-30 minutes depending on the line at the entrance.
+Buy your tickets at the kiosk as you first walk in for €7.20 per passenger for a round trip.